-HCBS Setting Requirement Regulation/Statute Other Document Outcome Remediation Timeline 1 The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and N/A Adult Day Health Care Waiver (ADHC) Provider Manual (October 2013).
-Section 9.1.
-Partially Compliant Currently, the ADHC provider manual addresses the requirement to provide transportation to and from medical and social The following language will be added to the ADHC provider manual Chapter 9, §9.3, pg.
-9: Each ADHC shall Milestones: 1.Draft to Medicaid -July 1, 2017 2.Draft routed for comment - September 1, receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS. activities.
-To ensure full compliance with this requirement, additional language (see remediation column) will be added to the provider manual to reflect this requirement. ensure that its setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community, including the option to seek employment in integrated settings if desired, engaging in community life, and to receive services in the community to the same degree of access as individuals not receiving Medicaid HCBS.
-2017 - September 30, 2017 3.Incorporation of comments - November 1, 2017 4.Issuance of manual - December 31, 2017 2 The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
+HCBS Setting Regulation/Statute Other Document Outcome Remediation Timeline Requirement 1 The setting is integrated N/A Adult Day Health Care Partially Compliant The following Milestones: in and supports full Waiver (ADHC) language will be 1.Draft to Medicaid access of individuals Provider Manual Currently, the ADHC added to the ADHC -July 1, 2017 receiving Medicaid (October 2013).
+Section provider manual provider manual 2.Draft routed for HCBS to the greater 9.1. addresses the Chapter 9, §9.3, pg.
+9: comment - community, including requirement to Each ADHC shall September 1, 2017 opportunities to seek provide ensure that its setting - September 30, employment and work transportation to and is integrated in and 2017 in competitive from medical and supports full access of 3.Incorporation of integrated settings, social activities.
+To individuals receiving comments - engage in community ensure full Medicaid HCBS to the November 1, 2017 life, control personal compliance with this greater community, 4.Issuance of resources, and receive requirement, including the option manual - December services in the additional language to seek employment 31, 2017 community, to the same (see remediation in integrated settings degree of access as column) will be added if desired, engaging in individuals not receiving Medicaid HCBS. to the provider manual to reflect this requirement. community life, and to receive services in the community to the same degree of access as individuals not receiving Medicaid HCBS.
+2 The setting is selected by the individual from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
 The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, and preferences.
-Louisiana Administrative Code: - LAC 48:I.4239 Rights and Responsibilities for Applicants/Participants of HCB Waiver Services (OAAS-RF-10-005, EFF.
-9- 2-14), p.1.
+Louisiana Administrative Code: - LAC 48:1.4239 Rights and Responsibilities for Applicants/Participants of HCB Waiver Services (OAAS-RF-10-005, EFF.
+9-2-14), p.1.
 Current rules and participant rights ensure participants are afforded choice in provider and service settings.
 N/A N/A 3 Ensures an individual's rights of privacy, dignity and respect, and freedom from coercion and restraint.
-Louisiana Administrative Code: - LAC 48:I.4237 - LAC 48:I.4239 - LAC 48:I.4261 - LAC 48:I.5029 - LAC 48:I.5049 1915(c) HCBS Waiver: LA.0866.R01.00 - Community Choices (CC) Waiver - Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions Rights and Responsibilities of Partially Compliant Current rule language (§4237, 4239) ensures participant rights of dignity, respect, and privacy while at the 1) The following rules will be amended: - \$4239.C.6 (Statement of Rights) - strike language and replace with "the right to Milestones: 1.
+Louisiana Administrative Code: - LAC 48:1.4237 - LAC 48:1.4239 - LAC 48:1.4261 - LAC 48:1.5029 - LAC 48:1.5049 1915(c) HCBS Waiver: LA.0866.R01.00 - Community Choices (CC) Waiver - Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions Rights and Responsibilities of HCBSW (OAAS-RF-10- 005, EFF.
+9-2-14), p.
+1. Partially Compliant Current rule language (§4237, 4239) ensures participant rights of dignity, respect, and privacy while at the ADHC.
+Additionally, the right to privacy will be added to the participant rights and responsibilities document which already lists both dignity and respect.
+1) The following rules will be amended: - \$4239.C.6 (Statement of Rights) - strike language and replace with "the right to be free from coercion and restraints" - \$4261.B.8 (Orientation & Training) - Clarify Milestones: 1.
 Draft to Medicaid -July 1, 2017 2.
-Draft routed for comment - September 1, 2017
+Draft routed for comment - September 1, 2017 - September 30, 2017 3.
+Incorporation of comments - November 1, 2017 4.
+Issuance of final rule and Rights and Responsibilities - December 31, 2017